xtuml/ciera/11969_message_classes_ant.md

 ### 5. Analysis

-It must be possible for an Interface message to be associated with an output file; a change to tool-core::architecture::file.
+1. It must be possible for an Interface message to be associated with an output file; a change to tool-core::architecture::file.
-Marking should determine which interface messages are associated with an appropriately named file.
+2. Marking should determine which interface messages are associated with an appropriately named file.
-Message rendering will require templates to guide message class generation.
+3. Message rendering will require templates to guide message class generation.
-Message rendering should generate a messageName attribute, derived from each parameter name, with a lower case initial name.
+4. Message rendering should generate a messageName attribute, derived from each parameter name, with a lower case initial name.

 ### Testing

 It should be simple to replace the hand-coded message classes in the existing applications and validate behavior.

+### End